ShinYwings/HDR-Map-Reconstruction-From-a-Single-LDR-Sky-Panoramic-Image-For-Outdoor-Illumination-Estimation/README.md

 # DataGeneration

-- fisheye lens 기반 영상의 sky dome image를 input으로 사용 (elevation 0~90, azimuth 0~360)
+- Use only sky dome panoramic image based on fisheye lens image (elevation 0~90, azimuth 0~360)
 - Generate input traing & test data from the Laval HDR dataset. \
 (Redistribution of the Laval-HDR-dataset is not permitted.
 Please contact Jean-Francois Lalonde at jflalonde at gel dot ulaval dot ca to obtain the dataset.)